NoahNg/Overall-App/README.md

-# Overall-App
+# Farm-Management-App
-A GUI application that retrieves data from a database, stores it in data structures, manipulates it and reports useful information related to the profitability of a farm.
+A GUI application that retrieves data from a database, stores it in data structures, manipulates it and produces pre-defined reports for a farm using .NET framework.